Things to do in London in winter with kids

 All you need is the right clothing!
 Don’t forget to pack a warm jacket, an umbrella in case of rain and gloves if you want to explore London in winter.
 Check out our seasonal guide about what to wear in London for more ideas.

-Things to do in London in December
+What to do in London in December?

 1- Christmas markets